iifawzi/parcels-delivery-service/README.md

 npm run test:cov // will run both tests and gather the coverage reports.
 ```

-Note: You need to change the module alias configuration in the package.json to:
+Note: before running the commands on your local machine, you need to change the module alias configuration in the package.json to:

 ```TS
   "_moduleAliases": {